 Outreach preceded each phase of engagement and covered a geographic area from Mission Bay in the north to the southern edge of the Bayview Hunters Point neighborhood and as far west as the Mission.
-Given the historical inequities in the eastern part of the city, the project team more heavily targeted outreach to the Bayview Hunters Point area.
+Given the historical inequities in the eastern part of the City, the project team more heavily targeted outreach to the Bayview Hunters Point area.
 Most of the outreach efforts were completed by the project team, but some outreach was funneled through local community-based organizations who were offered a \$250 stipend for sharing the project information through social media or by posting the outreach materials.
 The following organizations agreed to help distribute project information: WalkSF, Livable City, Potrero Hill Boosters, The Landing, Green Benefit District, Southeast Community Facility Commission, and the Potrero-Dogpatch Neighborhood Association.
 Digital ads were placed with the San Francisco Bayview and the Potrero View.
 The SF Examiner independently covered the project.

 The project team developed two types of collateral using a diagram of the proposed station locations, door hangers and posters.
-In the weeks leading up to the Round 1 workshops in early October and the Round 2 Workshops in early November the following activities were conducted:
+For a full breakdown of the area covered for flyering and postering, please see this map.
+Notably, in the weeks leading up to the Round 1 workshops in early October and the Round 2 Workshops in early November:

-- Approximately 2,500 door hangers were distributed in the Mission District, Potrero Hill, Portola, Visitacion Valley, and the Bayview.
-The door hangers were distributed to residential locations and used as a flyer for intercept outreach. - Over 250 posters were placed along main corridors with high foot traffic: along 24th Street and Mission Street near the BART station, on Bayshore from Silver Avenue to Mansell Street, Third Street from Key Avenue to 16th Street, Evans Avenue from Third Street to Hunters Point Boulevard, 16th Street from Valencia Street to Mississippi Street and 18th Street from Arkansas Street to Pennsylvania Street. - elementary schools, public housing units, food banks, and hospitals. - The poster included tear-offs with a phone number so that people could request an information packet be mailed. - Seven requests for hard copies of the meeting materials were responded to. - Nine hours of intercept outreach were conducted at the 22nd Street Station. - Social media posts (Nextdoor, Facebook and Twitter) were made to promote the workshops.
+- Approximately 2,500 door hangers were distributed in the Mission District, Potrero Hill, Portola, Visitacion Valley, and the Bayview. - The door hangers were distributed to residential locations and used as a flyer for intercept outreach. - Over 250 posters were placed along main corridors including with high foot traffic: along 24th Street and Mission Street near the BART station, on Bayshore from Silver Avenue to Mansell Street, Third Street from Key Avenue to 16th Street, Evans Avenue from Third Street to Hunters Point Boulevard, 16th from Valencia Street to Mississippi Street and 18th from Arkansas Street to Pennsylvania Street. - Posters and door hangers were also dropped off at key locations, including but not limited to: elementary schools, public housing units, food banks, and hospitals. - The poster included tear-offs with a phone number so that people could request an information packet be mailed. - Seven requests for hard copies of the meeting materials were responded to. - Nine hours of intercept outreach were conducted at the 22nd Street Station. - Social media posts (Nextdoor, Facebook and Twitter) were made to promote the workshops.